shauryr/S2QA/README.md

 This Python script lets you enter a question, and it uses the power of Semantic Scholar and GPT-3 to generate an answer based on the content of the top research papers. 🤖🔍

-- [chat_qa.ipynb](chat_qa.ipynb) ⭐ Get answers from ChatGPT.
+- [chat_qa.ipynb](chat_qa.ipynb) ⭐ Get answers from ChatGPT(using revChatGPT).
 This gives the best answers and is free.
 Seems less prone to hallucinations than other pipelines in this repo.
 - [utils.py](utils.py) - has all the necessary functions for search and GPT-3  prompting
 - [s2qa_sources_langchain.ipynb](s2qa_sources_langchain.ipynb) - Get better answers with langchain mapreduce but this is very expensive.
 Prone to hallucinations.
 - [s2qa_nb.ipynb](s2qa_nb.ipynb) - first notebook.
 Very basic QA.
 Prone to hallucinations.